shubmishraaa/Catalyst/README.md

+**🚧 This repository currently contains the project structure and documentation.
+Source code is under active development.**

 # Catalyst

 A mobile-first, session-based self-checkout platform designed to reduce billing queues in retail stores while maintaining controlled access and lightweight security.